luksi1234/hid-stratusxl/README.md

 ### Installation

-The follwing command will download an installation odule for RetroPie Setup.
+The following command will download and install module for RetroPie Setup.
 After installation you can install/deinstall the driver for SteelSerie StratusXL in the Restopie Setup.

 Exceute as root: